Arithmetic Fourier transforms over finite fields: generic vanishing, convolution, and equidistribution: Sidon morphisms

 holds for any integer $m\geq 1$; we finally conclude from the previous computations and the last assertion of Proposition~\ref{pr-larsen-diophante} that $M_8(\ggeo{M},M)=M_8(\garith{M},M)=24$. \end{proof}

 We now state the version involving symmetric Sidon morphisms.

 \begin{proposition} Let $G$ be a connected commutative algebraic group over a finite field~$k$.
 Let~$X$ be a smooth irreducible algebraic variety over~$k$ and $i$ an involution on~$X$.
-Let $s\colon X\to G$ be an $i$-symmetric Sidon morphism.
-Let $a$ be the constant value of the morphism $(s\circ i)\cdot s$.
+Let $s\colon X\to G$ be an $i$-symmetric Sidon morphism which is a closed immersion.
+Let $\alpha$ be the constant value of the morphism $(s\circ i)\cdot s$.

 Let $N$ be a geometrically simple $\ell$-adic perverse sheaf on~$X$ which is pure of weight~$0$, so that the object $s_*N=s_!N$ on~$G$ is a geometrically simple perverse sheaf on~$G$ and is pure of weight~$0$.